Save time and money with the right kind of industrial tank coating

 The purpose of your tank will be the shaping influence on which coating you choose.
 This is particularly important for:

-- WATER TANKS – Tanks for both potable water and other kinds of water (waste, raw, etc.) make up most tank usage in the UK.
+- WATER TANK LINING AND COATING – Tanks for both potable water and other kinds of water (waste, raw, etc.) make up most tank usage in the UK.
 For potable water it is of vital importance that the tank and the coating do not contaminate the water, just as it is important that the coating protects the tanks from corrosion.
 In the UK there are regulations for the coatings used for potable water.
 For wastewater tanks, the coating needs to be highly chemical resistant, as well as preventing the pollution from within the tank seeping into the environment, especially where the tanks are underground.

 The three main types of tank lining